erikasan/IN4200/home_exam_1/README.md

 ./[executable] [filename] ([output])
 ```

-where `executable` is the name of the executable, `filename` is the name of the text file containing the connectivity graph, and `output` is an optional argument which can be anything whatsoever.
+where `executable` is the name of the executable, `filename` is the name of the text file containing the connectivity graph, and `output` is an optional argument which can be anything whatsoever (e.g. `1`).
 If `output` is given, the output is printed to the terminal (obviously not recommended for large connectivity graphs).

 The executable `check_node` can be run with